adriwitek/som_analytic_tool/README.md

 ## Requeriments
-Versions are important, since different versions on some libraries causes some problems!
+Versions are important, since different packege versions in some libraries cause some problems!

 | Software  | Version |
 |:--------------------------------------------------------------:|:-------:|